 Aviva’s Group Life Master Trust is designed for multiple employers, but delivered under a single trust arrangement and governed by the external independent trustee company Pitmans Trustees.

-Steve Bridger, managing director for group protection at Aviva, said: “Cost and resources can be a real barrier for smaller companies that want to offer their staff workplace benefits.
+Steve Bridger, managing director for group protection at Aviva, said: “Cost and resources can be a real barrier for smaller companies who want to offer their staff workplace benefits.

 “Using a master trust can reduce the cost and the time spent setting up a benefit and managing it in the future.